Getting Your Will Done Remotely

 Option #3: Use Your Own Notary Service & Witnesses: Another option is to utilize mobile notary services and people in your life, with whom you’re already in contact, as witnesses.
 Such witnesses could be neighbors, friends or family members who are not beneficiaries in your estate planning documents.
 As for the mobile notary, we would be happy to provide you with a trusted referral.

-If you have any questions regarding the three signing options, please give Hailey-Petty Law Firm, PLLC a call in order to schedule a free consultation with an estate planning attorney.
+If you have any questions regarding the three signing options, please give Hailey-Petty Law Firm, PLLC a call in order to schedule a free 30-minute consultation with an estate planning attorney.
 You may reach our Austin office at (512) 910-8977, or our San Antonio office at (210) 570-2458.
 Choosing to have your estate planning done correctly may give you some of the certainty you need to make it through such an uncertain time.